magento-hackathon/hackathon-casperjs/README.md

 You just need to replace the `http://my-store.com` with your own store's URL.

 If you don't have URL rewrites enabled, don't forget to add index.php to your URL.
-Also note that the sample tests require you to have Magento sample data imported, because some CSS classes are not present in a blank installation.

 ### Secure URL